IgniteUI/igniteui-docfx/jp/components/drag_drop.md

 ---
-title: Drag and Drop Directives
+title: Drag and Drop
 _description: Use Ignite UI for Angular Drag and Drop directives to move DOM elements from one place to another.
 _keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Drag and Drop directives
 ---

-## Drag and Drop Directives
+## Drag and Drop
 <p class="highlight">The Ignite UI for Angular Drag and Drop directives enable dragging of elements around the page.</p>

 #### Demo